aminbeigi/Python-Personal-Notes/src/iters.md

-# Iterables, iterators and generators
+# Iterables, Iterators and Generators

 ## Iterators
 Iterators are iterables that remember their position.
 For example, `open('hello.txt', 'r')` and `enumerate('hello')` return iterators.